d3rbastl3r/ATMega8_voltage_logger_slave/README.md

- # ATMega8 single cell voltage reader slave
+ # ATMega8 voltage logger slave
  Read the voltage of a single cell and transport the data to the master device

  # PIN Assignments